awesomeeng/awesome-server/docs/Responses.md

  - **HTTPS**: HTTPS2Response < HTTPSResponse < HTTPResponse < AbstractResponse

-## Accessing the Underlying Server Object
+## Accessing the Underlying Server Response Object

 HTTPResponse, HTTPSResponse and HTTP2Response all wrap nodejs' underlying `http.ServerResponse` or `http2.Http2ServerResponse` classes.
 Sometimes it is helpful to get at the underlying object.  `AbstractResponse` provides a means to do that.